cynotebo/KM-Workshop/Module 4.md

 ![](images/get-index-schema.png)

-Copy the index schema returned into the Body and change the request to be a POST with the following request structure.
+Copy the index schema returned into the Body and change the request to be a PUT with the following request structure.

 ```
-POST  https://{name of your service}.search.windows.net/indexes/clinical-trials-small?api-version=2019-05-06&allowIndexDowntime=true
+PUT  https://{name of your service}.search.windows.net/indexes/clinical-trials-small?api-version=2019-05-06-Preview
 ```

 Take the resulting content returned and copy it to the body of the requests.
 This will allow us to use this as the current schema.